Billie Allen: Personal life and death

 Billie Allen was married twice.
 Her first marriage to aerospace engineer Duane H. Grant, Sr. ended in divorce.
-Her second husband was Luther Henderson, a pianist, and prolific Broadway composer and arranger, with whom she had co-created the musical, "Little Ham," which was based on the play of the same name written by poet and playwright Langston Hughes.
+Her second husband was Luther Henderson, a pianist, and prolific Broadway composer and arranger, with whom she had co-created the musical Little Ham, which was based on the play of the same name written by poet and playwright Langston Hughes.
 Allen and Henderson, who were both AUDELCO Award Winners, remained married until his death in 2003.

 Billie Allen died peacefully at her home in Manhattan, New York City, on December 29, 2015, at the age of 90, just 15 days shy of her 91st birthday.
 She was survived by her son and daughter, Duane H. Grant, Jr. and Carolyn J. Grant; one granddaughter; several stepchildren; a brother, Dr. Edward B. Allen, and a host of relatives and artists that she directed and mentored throughout her long career.
+The writer Candace Allen is her niece.